cnwalker/senegal/telecom.md

 Notice that Tambacounda's MPI is high compared to others with similar levels of connectivity.
 Because many of the cell towers in Senegal are ultimately served by fiber optic cables[^2] it is possible that cellular service is much better in the Tambacounda region because of the proximity to the main fiber lines.

+Fortunately the researchers recently received a grant from the Bill and Melinda Gates foundation to increase the resolution of their model and test their findings.

 ## Fiber Optics
 The internet is a series of tubes,[^1] and some of those tubes go through Senegal: